 Which Signal Word Describes A Greater Hazard

 You reach for a bottle of bleach and glance at the label.
-One side says Danger; the other says Warning.
-Think about it: ever stopped to wonder which one actually means a bigger hazard?
+So one side says Danger; the other says Warning.
+Ever stopped to wonder which one actually means a bigger hazard?
 If you think they’re just fancy words on a package, you’re not alone.
-Plus, most people skim past them, but the choice between these two signal words can mean the difference between a quick clean and a trip to the emergency room.
+In practice, most people skim past them, but the choice between these two signal words can mean the difference between a quick clean and a trip to the emergency room.
 Let’s break down exactly what each signal word really means, why the distinction matters, and how to use them the right way.

 What Is a Signal Word?